RakhithJK/wazuh-wazuh-qa-wiki/Issue-Template.md

 1. `Title`: The title must be short and descriptive.
    > **Format:** [Type of test]:[Module][Issue] Brief Description.
-2. `Description`: The description must be precise indicating what was detected, you can also add information on the cause of the failure if you have information about it.
+2. `Description`: It should be precise indicating what was detected, changes applied' or cases cover.
 3. `Related Issues`: In this section add the related issue numbers.
 Also, do not forget to Mark the Linked Issues in the sidebar and Connected Issues.
 4. `Details of environment`: In this section considered add a table with all the information related to the environment.
     <table>